The world is not flat, so why should the web be any different?

 AR + VR + 360 = Mixed Reality

 Even if technological advancements are moving forward at a faster and faster pace, it still takes trial and error for entrepreneurs, engineers and software developers to develop market-viable products.
-And then it still takes time for consumers to adapt.
+And then it still takes time for consumers to adapt and for manufacturers to figure out the ethical implications.
 At this point, there will be time for us to experiment as these technologies become more readily available.

 What we can do now, is to start figuring out mixed reality, meaning this: How can we start to create online experiences for all senses?